atom/github/docs/rfcs/XXX-pull-request-review.md

 * _Emoji reactions on comments :cake: :tada:_
 * _Enable integration with Teletype for smoother jumping to a synchronous review_

-How do we clearly indicating recently added changes?
-That is, new changes pushed, comments, reviews, etc since the last time the users viewed the PR info.
-Is it enough to simply update the timeline view?
-Is it too easy to miss changes?

 ### Questions I expect to resolve throughout the implementation process